Home Page Species List

 I principally use the Collins guide by Tolman and Lewington (1997) (on species pages referred to as "T&L") and the learned work by Higgins and Riley (1971) (on species pages referred to as "H&R").

 The book "Les Papillons de Jour de France" (in French) by Tristan Lafranchis (on species pages referred to as "TLFr") is very thorough and is packed full of very accurate and current information on distributions by département, larval hostplants, flight periods and altitude ranges.
-You have to have some knowledge of French but it is worth buying for anyone planning to spend time in France.
-I was rather disappointed at the number and quality of photographs, but it is worth buying for the information alone.
 Available from the author at lafranch@otenet.gr.

-I had originally followed the taxonomy (classification) and nomenclature in Lafranchis' identification book (TLID) on this web site.
-The taxonomy of European butterflies is a highly contentious subject and there were numerous differences between experts until 2010, when a (hopefully) final consensus was reached among taxonomists, resulting in new scientific names for many species; as the long-established scientific names were generally well-known and understood, I retained these until 2015 when I changed all scientific names to the new taxonomy as it was by then generally recognised and in wide usage.
-The species list shows the new scientific names for those species that were renamed, together with their previous names for reference purposes.
-However... in 2016 and again in 2019 the taxonomists couldn't resist having another go, and several species were reclassified, some to their pre-2010 nomenclature.
-I have retained the 2010 taxonomy, as an update to reflect the new taxonomy would be a major undertaking but I have noted the 2019 changes in the species list.
+The taxonomy of European butterflies is a highly contentious subject and there were numerous differences between experts until 2010, when a "final" consensus was reached among taxonomists, resulting in new scientific names for many species.
+As the long-established scientific names were generally well-known, I retained these until 2015 when I changed all scientific names to the new taxonomy as it was by then generally recognised and in wide usage.
+The species list shows the scientific names for those species that were renamed, together with their previous names for reference purposes.

 Pictures and identification